Picking the Best Summer Schedule for Kids | 8 Free Printables

 Summer Bucket List Schedules

-I love the idea of having a summer bucket list although we have never done it.
 If you don’t know what a bucket list is, it’s a collection of aspirations, goals and dreams someone would like to accomplish before they leave this earth.
 This concept can be applied to kids and what they want to do in summer break.

 There are different ways you can do a bucket list.
-You can pick from a huge list of activities like you can find on Busy Mom Smart Mom (Ultimate Summer Bucket List for Kids: 100+ Ways to Beat the Heat) or you can do a weekly bucket list schedule which includes places they want to go to and things they want to do; goals can be incorporated into the schedule as well.
+You can pick from a huge list of activities like you can find on Busy Mom Smart Mom (Ultimate Summer Bucket List for Kids: 100+ Ways to Beat the Heat) or you can do a weekly bucket list schedule that includes places they want to go to and things they want to do; goals can be incorporated into the schedule as well.

 I’ve seen many bloggers make each day of the week a theme that starts with the same letter as that day of the week.
 Just check Pinterest!
 There are some very creative schedules out there!